M27113/Mini_Agentic_Pipeline/README.md

 ```
 ---
 ## ⚠️ Known Limitations

--- External API dependency: Tavily API must be accessible; network failures are not retried automatically.
+- 🌐 **External API dependency** → Tavily API must be accessible; network failures are not retried automatically.

--- Limited KB size: Works best with small KB (8–20 documents).
+- 📚 **Limited KB size** → Optimized for a small knowledge base (8–20 documents).

--- Query coverage: LLM may occasionally misclassify whether to use KB vs tool.
+- 🤖 **Query coverage** → The LLM may occasionally misclassify whether to use the KB or the tool.

--- No caching: Tool results are fetched on every run; caching could reduce latency.
+- ⏳ **No caching** → Tool results are fetched on every run; caching could reduce latency.

----
 ## 🚀 Future Enhancements

--- Add unit tests for Retriever and Reasoner.
+- 🧪 Add **unit tests** for Retriever and Reasoner.

--- Implement retry logic and caching for tool/API calls.
+- ♻️ Implement **retry logic and caching** for tool/API calls.

--- Extend to multiple tools (CSV lookup, REST API).
+- 🔧 Extend to support **multiple tools** (e.g., CSV lookup, REST API).

--- Interactive CLI for live queries and optional debugging.
+- 💻 Provide an **interactive CLI** for live queries and optional debugging.
 ---